-As the Summer gets into full swing, you might be looking to make the most of your free time and get outdoors to explore the countryside on your doorstep.
+As the Summer gets into full swing, you might be looking to make the most of your free time and get outdoors to explore the countryside on your doorstep, Dog Walker Houston can take your pet for a walk in case you cannot do it.

 As we continue our series finding the best pockets of the UK to visit and explore with your trusted four-legged friend, this month we visit the Ashridge Estate in Hertfordshire.